nilearn/nilearn/doc/manipulating_images/manipulating_images.rst

 Masking data: from 4D Nifti images to 2D data arrays
 ---------------------------------------------------------------

-fMRI data is usually represented as a 4D block of data: 3 spatial dimensions and one time dimension.
+:term:`fMRI` data is usually represented as a 4D block of data: 3 spatial dimensions and one time dimension.
 In practice, we are usually interested in working on the :term:`voxel` time-series in the brain.
 It is thus convenient to apply a brain mask in order to convert the